ylansegal/blog/_posts/2013-01-07-code-navigation-in-sublime-text-2-with-ctags.markdown

 This magic is made possible by [CTags][2] and the awesome [Sublime Text 2 Plug-In][3].

-{% blockquote Ctags, http://ctags.sourceforge.net/whatis.html 'What is ctags' %}
-Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
+> Ctags generates an index (or tag) file of language objects found in source files that allows these items to be quickly and easily located by a text editor or other utility.
 A tag signifies a language object for which an index entry is available (or, alternatively, the index entry created for that object).
-{% endblockquote %}

 ## Installation